jannapps/blythe-zlom/readme.md

 control the power state and boot sequence of a server box.
-The only thing required is a way to connect a USB device into your box from the inside, a few female-to-female single-pin cables or one female-to-female two-pin cable, and an RPi Zero with some kind of remote login enabled.
+The only thing required is a way to connect a USB device into your box from the inside, a few female-to-female single-pin cables or one female-to-female two-pin cable, and an RPi Zero with GPIO headers and some kind of remote login enabled.

 # Setup

+## Software
 Enabling modules and drivers:
 	`$ echo 'dtoverlay=dwc2' | sudo tee -a /boot/config.txt`
 	`$ echo 'dwc2' | sudo tee -a /etc/modules`